-If you find that the existing drain is not low enough to accommodate the depth of the new sink, it may be necessary to open the wall and lower the position of the sanitary tee in the wall.
-This can be a somewhat complicated job that requires cutting away the back of the cabinet and the wall surface, so it may be a job for a professional plumber unless you are quite confident of your skills.
+If you find that the existing drain opening is not low enough to accommodate the depth of the new sink, you (or a professional) will need to open the wall and lower the position of the sanitary tee connecting to the branch drain.
+This can be a somewhat complicated job that requires cutting away the back of the cabinet and the wall surface.

 04 of 06

-Before installing any drain pipes, it is necessary to install the garbage disposal and basket strainer.
+Next, install the garbage disposal and basket strainer.
 Install the garbage disposal onto the desired side of the sink first, since this takes up the most space.
-On the other side of the sink (for two basin sinks) install a basket strainer.
+On the other basin, install a basket strainer.

 This is also a good time to install any other under-sink components such as a water filter or a hot water dispenser.Continue to 5 of 6 below.